PavanproJack/Pick-Place-KR210-Robot-Arm/README.md

 # KR210 Robotic arm - Pick & Place project
 This project is adopted from Udacity - Robotics NanoDegree Program.
 Modified and Implemented the Pick and Place functionality with new approaches.

+The implementation of this project can be found in my website here. [http://probotics-uk.weebly.com/](https://probotics-uk.weebly.com/kr210arm.html)

 This documentation demonstrates my perception and the steps involved in completing this project.

 Initial setup of ROS+Gazebo with VMware Fusion can be found in the Installation_instr.md file in this repo.